 - 1. Partner with local and diverse organizations to improve social determinants of health such as food security, education, employment, housing, and environmental safety.
 Help them leverage your expertise as health care professionals to brings greater awareness to the impact of racism and other social inequities on health. - 2.
 Support and organize volunteerism in free/student-run clinics and other community efforts that support diverse and underserved communities. - 3.
 Work with diverse local vendors for events, conferences, etc. where possible.
 This should include purchasing art and signage from diverse local vendors this can have benefits with improving the inclusiveness of your academic and clinical environment. - 4.
-Education faculty on and support community based participatory and other models of community engaged research in your school.
+Educate faculty on community-based participatory models and other models of community engaged research in your department.
 The CTSC RECAB (Research and Education Community Advisory Board) can be a resource. https://health.ucdavis.edu/ctsc/area/engagement/recab.html - 5.
-Develop a Community Advisory Board to advise on interfacing with community and care practices.
+Develop a Community Advisory Board to advise on interfacing with the community and improving care practices.